-The Strategic and Sustainable Development Committee was established by the Board on 11 October 2023 which currently consists of five members, including one Independent Non-executive Director, two Non-executive Directors and two Executive Directors of the Bank.
+The Strategic and Sustainable Development Committee currently consists of five members, including one Independent Non-executive Director, two Non-executive Directors and two Executive Directors of the Bank.

-Under its Terms of Reference, the Strategic and Sustainable Development Committee is required, among other things, to formulate the overall development strategic plan (including financial technology and green and sustainable development strategic plan) of the Group, to oversee and evaluate the implementation of annual business plan and development strategies, to assist the Board to carry out relevant duties within its terms of reference, to provide advice to the Board and to provide guidance on strategy direction to the Management.
+Under its Terms of Reference, the Strategic and Sustainable Development Committee is required, among other things, to formulate the overall development strategic plan (including financial technology and green and sustainable development strategic plan) of the Group, to oversee and evaluate the implementation of annual business plan and development strategies, to assist the Board to carry out relevant duties within its Terms of Reference, to provide advice to the Board and to provide guidance on strategy direction to the Management.

-Since 11 October 2023 (the date of establishment) and up to 31 December 2023, the Strategic and Sustainable Development Committee held two committee meetings.
-The attendance records of the Strategic and Sustainable Development Committee members are set out on page 43 of this Annual Report.
-The major duties performed by the Strategic and Sustainable Development Committee during the said period included:
+Five committee meetings were held in 2024 and the attendance records of the Strategic and Sustainable Development Committee members are set out on page 40 of this Annual Report.
+The major work performed by the Strategic and Sustainable Development Committee during the year included: